[Moderate revision–posted 8/11/25 (replaces 11/27/23 edition)]

 b.
 Nominees are not required to be members of the Texas Tech Teaching Academy.

 c.
-The primary basis for selection for a Chancellors Council Distinguished Teaching Award shall be the attainment of distinction within and beyond the institution for outstanding teaching and contributions to teaching excellence, in addition to demonstrated sustained excellence as noted in this section, while on the faculty at Texas Tech University.
+The primary basis for selection for a Chancellors Council Distinguished Teaching Award is recognition of the nominees efforts within and beyond the institution for outstanding teaching and contributions to teaching excellence, in addition to demonstrated sustained excellence as noted in this section, while on the faculty at Texas Tech University.

 d.
-Nominees must be current full-time faculty members at Texas Tech and have been a member of the faculty for a minimum of three years (see Attachment A for a list of eligible faculty titles).
+Nominees must be current full-time faculty members at Texas Tech and have been a member of the faculty for a minimum of three (3) years.
 An individual may receive this award only once.

 e.
-Attainment of distinction as described in this section shall be determined on the basis of the supporting evidence.
-Internal and external evidence of the nominees professional achievements related to teaching may include, but are not limited to, those suggested in the lists below.
+Recognition of a nominees efforts as described in this section must be determined on the basis of the supporting evidence submitted with the nomination.
+Internal and external evidence of the nominees professional achievements related to teaching are required and may include, but are not limited to, those suggested in the lists below.
+The review committee will also look for indicators that align with the pillars of teaching excellence (student-centered, intentional, evidence-based, and engaging).
 The Application Checklist found in Attachment A specifies the format to be used for presenting the supporting evidence.

 (1) Sample Internal Evidence